PatrickVogt-MPI/Facebook-GeoInsights-Web-Scraper/README.md

 Optionally add the absolute path to your favorite download directory.
 Otherwise scraper will store the data in a directory at the location of 'main.py'.

+Enter the download link to the maps in requests.txt.
+One link per line, see example.

-Runs a bit slow, maybe I will improve the performance in the future (probably not).
+Runs a bit slowly, maybe I will improve the performance in the future (probably not).